RickStrahl/WestWindWebConnection-Documentation/Utility-Classes/Class-wwSQL/wwsqlConnect.md

-﻿Connects to a datasource via connection or connect string.
+Connects to a SQL datasource via a connection string or DSN string.